Guidelines for Good Pharmacoepidemiology Practices (GPP)

 Revision 2: April 2007

-ISPE recognizes that pharmacoepidemiologic research-the study of the use and effects of healthcare products (e.g., including pharmaceuticals, devices and vaccines)-has expanded to include clinical, economic and other health outcomes, requiring study methods that were not covered in previous guidelines.
 Pharmacoepidemiology is being used increasingly to evaluate health care systems, interventions, and health-related behaviors.
-Pharmacoepidemiology is the scientific backbone of therapeutic risk management-the process of assessing a product's benefits and risks, and developing, implementing, and evaluating strategies to enhance the overall balance of such benefits and risks.
+Pharmacoepidemiology is the scientific backbone of therapeutic risk management—the process of assessing a product's benefits and risks, and developing, implementing, and evaluating strategies to enhance the overall balance of such benefits and risks.
+Pharmacoepidemiology is also the scientific backbone of comparative effectiveness research (CER).
 These guidelines are intended to address these activities and other pharmacoepidemiologic studies.

 The GPP address the following areas: